Menu

 Intent

-Computing is a unique subject in that it is bursting with opportunities to solve problems, evaluate and improve their own work, and demonstrate our core value of resilience.
+Computing is a unique subject in that it is bursting with opportunities to solve problems, for children to evaluate and improve their own work, and to demonstrate our core value of resilience.
 The intent of our Computing offer is to provide a structured curriculum which is accessible to all our students and that is rich with opportunities for a broad, deep understanding of computing and how it links to their everyday lives.
 It builds incrementally on the skills learned each year until our students become competent, confident, creative and safe users of a wide variety of computing technology.

 Computing lessons provide opportunities for children to reflect on the difference between humans and computers, which can help them articulate their own spiritual values and beliefs, particularly in understanding the limitations of computers, as well as awe and wonder at the power of digital tools.
+Using computing skills across the curriculum provides a valuable opportunity for children to feel connected with others, as well as an important real-life context for them to show social responsibility in their safe and respectful use of technology both at school and at home.

 Implementation